s2lw/Multithread-lobby-manager/README.md

 A scalable TCP-based game server that supports up to 99 concurrent games of checkers between player pairs.

-## Overview
+## Summary

 This project consists of a server and client implementation for a networked checkers game.
-The system provides a robust multi-lobby environment where players can connect and automatically join available game lobbies.
+The system provides a multi-lobby environment where players can connect and automatically join available game lobbies.
 Each lobby handles a single game between two players, with the server managing lobby assignments, game state, and player synchronization.

 ## Key Features